Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Only cost supplier/order management inactive [x]*
 Select or deselect this checkbox as necessary.

   > [Info] This option is only relevant when managing supplier receipts.
 Select it if the supplier is a provider delivering a service, for example an internet provider, but no goods.
 If the checkbox is activated, the supplier will not be taken into account in the creation of order proposals.
-For detailed information, see [link].

-[comment]: <> (DE = nur Kostenlieferan/Bestellwesen inaktiv -> translation?
-Link to Fakturierung/Kunden / Lieferanten + Lieferantenbegele prüfen + Book a supplier receipt)
+[comment]: <> (DE = nur Kostenlieferant/Bestellwesen inaktiv -> translation?
+Link to Einkauf / Bestellvorschläge + Lieferantenbegele prüfen?)

 - *Goods receipt required [x]*
 Select or deselect this checkbox as necessary.

   > [Info] If the checkbox is activated, at least one item must be selected to release the invoice for payment.
-For detailed information, see [link].

   > [Info] These two function interacts with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before booking them in the system and to automatize payment conditions.

+[comment]: <> (Link to Zahlungsabwicklung / Offene Posten?)

 - *Tolerance group for discounts [x]*
 Click the drop-down list to select the appropriate option.